jan-niklasml/lhm_actions/docs/workflows.md

 We designed templates to use github actions.
 The github action needs permission on the repository for example to create a release or push a tag.
 Here you can use the automatic token authentication from github.
 Therefore you can use the access token via ${{ secrets.GITHUB_TOKEN }}.
 In contrast of the .gitlab-ci.yml  you can create more workflow-files which are independent from each other.
 The it@M-Templates are arbitrary fit for your project.
 You can create reuseable actions for single steps.

-The templates can be activated under  the tab “actions” with the button “New workflow” .
-In the software-catalog the templates can be find under the Category “By it@m”.
+The templates can be activated under the "Actions" tab with the "New workflow" button.
+In the software catalog, the templates can be found under the category "By it@m".

 - Maven-Node-Build: Executes “mvn install” for Maven projects or “npm run build” for Node.js projects.
 It selects a free version of OpenJDK and Node.js based on the presence of a pom.xml or package.json in the folder.
 Specify your subfolders if needed.
 After the source code is built, a “docker build” is executed, and the resulting Docker image is pushed to GitHub’s internal registry with the tag “latest”.
 Ensure that the Dockerfile is available in the folder.